November 28, 2018

 Most advanced or expert writers will charge anywhere from $0.10 to $1 per word depending on the project.
 If you pay per word, give your writer an estimated word count so they know how long you expect a piece to be.

 Aside from asking for writing samples, find out if the potential writer has written for other sites in your field.
-Hire writers that have established expertise or experience in your subject area.
+Hire writers that have established expertise or experience in your subject matter.
 Writers that understand your industry can produce content more quickly and efficiently.

 It's important to set clear guidelines and expectations, especially when working with freelance writers.
 Set firm deadlines and keep lines of communication open to ensure a good working relationship.
 Make it clear if you expect writers to edit their own work or if they will join a content team with an in-house or freelance editor.